EternityForest/pavillion/README.md

 ### c.messageTarget(target, f)
 Returns a messageTarget obj you must keep a ref to, along with the function itself.
 As long as those exist, incoming messages will cause f(name, data, addr) to be called.

+## Server Objects

+### s.sendMessage("TestTarget","MessageName",b'data_pubkeyreversecoms')
+Sends a message to all clients.
+May be slow compared to client to server messages.

 ## Client-Server model

 Pavillion uses a traditional client-server model, except that clients and servers may share a port.
 With a few exceptions, only a client can initiate a request, and only a server may respond to or act on a request.
 This includes reliable and unreliable multicasting modes.